gomorpheus/morpheus-docs/ha/percona.rst

-configurationDatabase Tier Configuraiton
+configurationDatabase Tier Configuration
 ----------------------------------

-Installation and configuraiton of Percona XtraDB Cluster on CentOS/RHEL 7
+Installation and configuration of Percona XtraDB Cluster on CentOS/RHEL 7

 ..
 IMPORTANT:: This is a sample configuration only.
 Customer configurations and requirements will vary.